vulsio/goval-dictionary/README.md

         flags            describe all known top-level flags
         help             describe subcommands and their syntax

+Subcommands for fetch-alpine:
+        fetch-alpine     Fetch Vulnerability dictionary from Alpine secdb

 Subcommands for fetch-debian:
         fetch-debian     Fetch Vulnerability dictionary from Debian